-- The best feedback is constructive dialogue that takes place between teacher/teaching assistant and pupil whilst the task is being completed. - Children should be given time to make improvements to their work at an appropriate point in the lesson; they should do this using a green pen. - The feedback should always be against the lesson's learning objective (learning focus).
+- The best feedback is constructive dialogue that takes place between teacher/teaching assistant and pupil whilst the task is being completed. - Children should be given time to make improvements to their work at an appropriate point in the lesson; they should do this using a green pen. - The feedback should always be against the lesson's learning objective.
 This might be verbal or written and progress should be seen over time as a result of this feedback. - Feedback will be given on an individual level, at a class level and at group level as appropriate.
 Books will always be reviewed at the end of each lesson and grouped according to the evidence of children's attainment.
 This will then form the basis of the planning for the next session. - Comments should be positive and appropriate to the age and current attainment of the child.

-• Children should be given opportunities to self and peer assess.
+Children should be given opportunities to self and peer assess.
 This will need to be modelled to them and developed over time.
 Children should be encouraged to reflect on and learn from their mistakes and edit as necessary.
-Mistakes should not be rubbed out as these show a development of the learning and understanding process.